nginxinc/nginx-amplify-doc/amplify-guide.md

 <!-- json:metric["plus.upstream.peer.count"] -->
   ```
   Type:        gauge, integer
-  Description: Current number of live upstream servers in an upstream group.
+  Description: Current number of live ("up") upstream servers in an upstream group.
 If
                graphed/monitored without specifying an upstream, it's the current
                number of all live upstream servers in all upstream groups.
   Source:      NGINX Plus extended status